From prediction markets to interpretable collective intelligence: Introduction

-For example, suppose there is a certain open scientific problem and consider a proposition that it will be solved within a specified time.
-To be even more specific, consider a proposition that sounds as follows: the mortality rate of a certain disease~$\mathfrak{d}$ will drop below~$\mathfrak{r}$ by time~$\mathfrak{t}$.
-Here the point~$\mathfrak{t}$ is chosen to be sufficiently distant in order for there to be enough time to create and implement a new medicine, and the rate~$\mathfrak{r}$ is chosen to be sufficiently small in order for the truth of the proposition to mean substantial progress in the control of~$\mathfrak{d}$.
-The system will incentivize experts to directly share information consisting of reasoned arguments about what obstacles might be in solving the problem, or what might help to overcome known difficulties and to solve the problem.
-These arguments may include references to scientific papers, to data files, to results obtained by an artificial intelligence available to someone of experts, etc.: the shared information may be of any nature.
-The final result will be an aggregated information concerning the problem, together with the probability that the problem will be solved, given this information.
-We emphasize that we do \emph{not} need to wait until~$\mathfrak{t}$ in order to obtain this result and to finish the work of the system.
+We could even try the following general approach.
+For any problem, we could put into the system a logical proposition that the problem will be solved after collecting information in the system (surely, we need to describe exactly what we mean by ``will be solved'').
+The system will incentivize experts to share reasoned arguments about what obstacles might be in solving the problem, or what might help to overcome known difficulties and to solve it anyway.
+The final result will be an aggregated information concerning the problem, together with the probability that it will be solved, given this information.

-Certainly, we can consider any logical propositions: they need not be associated with global scientific problems.
-Continuing the theme of medicine, we can give the following examples: ``the tumor under study is of the specified type'', ``the patient under the specified treatment will survive five years'', etc. Note that even conventional prediction markets have proved to be useful in medicine, for example to make diagnosis in complex medical cases~\cite{MeLoSi2016} or to forecast the spread of infectious diseases~\cite{PoNeNe2007}.

-In our main considerations, we do \emph{not} assume experts to be rational: they are not required to be Bayesian, nor to satisfy the von Neumann--Morgenstern axioms.
-We show how our studies relate to \begin{itemize} \item the classic works~\cite{TvKa1974, FoTv1995} in behavioral economics by Kahneman, Tversky, and~Fox; \item the line of research on a consensus probability initiated by Aumann, which includes inter alia the studies \cite{Au1976, NiBrGe1990, FeFoPe2005}; \item the discussion \cite{Ma2006,Gje2004,WoZi2006,OtSo2007} started by Manski and concerning economic equilibrium in prediction markets; \item and many other theoretical and empirical studies in economics, probability, statistics, and decision theory. \end{itemize}